oceanhackweek/ohw19-cloud101/_episodes/02-consoles.md

 Once you are logged on the the console, on the right top hand corner next to your IAM username you will see a region.
 Please make sure that US-East(Ohio) is selected from the drop down menu.
-We will be solely using the Ohio region for Neurohackweek cloud work.
+We will be solely using the Ohio region for this tutorial cloud work.

 Under Build a Solution, select Launch A Virtual Machine

 #### Step 1: Choose an Amazon Machine Image (AMI)

-Select Ubuntu Server 16.04 LTS (HVM), SSD Volume Type
+Select Ubuntu Server 18.04 LTS (HVM), SSD Volume Type

 #### Step 2: Choose an Instance Type

-Select 't2.micro', click Next: Configure Instance Details
+Select 'm5.2xlarge', click Next: Configure Instance Details

 #### Step 3: Configure Instance Details

 The only thing you will need to change is the IAM role.
 Select
 *neurohacks3fullaccess* from the Drop Down List.
 IAM roles allow AWS resources to communicate with one another without the use of access keys.
 Click Next: Add Storage

 #### Step 4: Add Storage

 Change the Size to 25GiB.
 Click Next: Add Tags

 #### Step 5: Add Tags

-Key - Name, Value - neurohack-amandatan
+Key - Name, Value - neurohack-user
-Key - Owner, Value - neurohack-amandatan
+Key - Owner, Value - neurohack-user

 Please append *neurohack* to your IAM username for all AWS resources you provision.
 This helps us keep track of the resources.

 #### Step 6: Configure Security Group

-Select the Select an existing security group button Check the neurohackweek-SG button and click Review and Launch
+Select the Select an existing security group button Check the neurohack-SG button and click Review and Launch

 #### Step 7: Review Instance Launch